GabeScott/standard-works-vault/General Conference/2010 October - The Divine Gift of Gratitude.md

 My mother once said of me, “Tommy, I’m very proud of all that you’ve done.
 But I have one comment to make to you.
 You should have stayed with the piano.”

-So I went to the piano and played a number for her: “Here we go, [here we go] to a birthday party.”1 Then I gave her a kiss on the forehead, and she embraced me.
+So I went to the piano and played a number for her: “Here we go, \[here we go\] to a birthday party.”[^1] Then I gave her a kiss on the forehead, and she embraced me.

 I think of her.
 I think of my father.
 I think of all those General Authorities who’ve influenced me, and others, including the widows whom I visited—85 of them—with a chicken for the oven, sometimes a little money for their pocket.